dinofranklin/conda/README.md

 ## Notes

+This repository is a fork from https://github.com/binder-examples/conda modified exclusevely to support GBC063/UFU classes.

 The `environment.yml` file should list all Python libraries on which your notebooks depend, specified as though they were created using the following `conda` commands: